samuelbarata/SEC/report_2nd_Delivery.md

 ### Timestamps

-All the requests are identified with a Timestamp, these are given by the replica that receives the request from the client and then propagates it.
+All requests are identified with a Timestamp given by the replica that receives the request from the client and then propagates it.

-Only one request with a timestamp N will be accepted by the system, if two or more requests have the same timestamp, in the ***STATUS*** phase, the system will only accept one of them and give an ***INVALID_TIMESTAMP*** error to the other requests.
-This ensures the order in which the requests are performed to avoid inconsistencies along the replicas.
+Only one request with timestamp N will be accepted by the system, if two or more requests have the same timestamp, in the ***STATUS*** phase, the system will only accept one of them and give an ***INVALID_TIMESTAMP*** error to the other requests.
+This ensures the order in which the requests are performed to avoid inconsistencies among the replicas.

 Here's a diagram to show how the system decides which requests get the timestamp in case of a tie